svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

 Accept the above two methods and test [http://localhost:8080/image](http://localhost:8080/image) again to make sure you now see a real HTML page.

 You have a probably noted the red exclamation mark icon in front of our class name in the browser.
-This is an indication that we have no class comment, which is not good, documentation is important.
+This is an indication that we have no class comment, which is not good: documentation is important.
 Click the 'Comment' button and write some documentation.
 You can also use the class comment as a notepad for yourself, saving useful expressions that you can later execute in place.

 ## Serving an image

 Images for the purpose of our web app can be any of three types: GIF, JPEG or PNG.
 We will store them in memory as an entity, an object wrapping the actual bytes together with a mime type.

-To simplify our app, we will arrange things so that we always start with a default image, then we will always have something to show.
+To simplify our app, we will arrange things so that we always start with a default image, then we always have something to show.
 Let's add a little helper

     downloadPharoLogo
       ^ ZnClient new